ska-telescope/ska-ser-infra-machinery/README.md

 ## How to Contribute

 ### Add/Update an Datacentre/Environment/Service
-Any changes to the repository should follow the structured defined on the section "Project Structured".
+Any changes to the repository should follow the structured defined on the section "Project Structure".
 Go to the *./collections* folder to find multiple examples of deployments for the various combinations of deployments.

 Developers can have a development (**datacentres/\**/dev) environment to develop and/or test their changes but **should not** be merge to the main branch.